Handling and Worker Training

 The ASPCA believes that high quality handling and worker training are critical to improving farm animal welfare, and therefore endorses the development and ongoing refinement of worker education programs that focus on:

-- Holding employers and employees, including supervisors, accountable for humane handling practices and eliminating animal abuse
+- Holding employers, employees and contractors, including supervisors, accountable for humane handling practices and eliminating animal abuse

-- Video monitoring of all areas where employees interact with animals, with feedback given based on observations
+- Video monitoring of all areas where employees and contractors interact with animals, with feedback given based on observations

 - Regular, unscheduled inspections by government representatives, who should be granted authority to carry them out

-- Cultivating worker conditions, protocols and attitudes that promote careful, non-abusive handling
+- Cultivating worker conditions, protocols and attitudes that promote careful, welfare-conscious handling

-- Gaining knowledge of specific animal behaviors and applying that understanding to the animals handled
+- Gaining knowledge of specific animal behaviors and applying that understanding to the handling of animals

 - Using and maintaining all farm equipment properly